 Reality: Free redos aren’t free.
 “Redos are usually a great learning experience for a stylist and opportunity to regain a client’s trust,” shares Farhana.
 “Aside from that, it’s a loss for the salon—someone has to take the hit for the time lost and the products, color and materials used.”

 Try This: Have better consultations, communication and clearer salon policies.

 We’ve all been there—you reach for a tube of color or some lightener and mix away without measuring it out first.
 But overmixing is causing you AND your salon extra dollars.
 “Sometimes stylists get lazy and don’t want to mix a little as they go,” shares Jessica Scott Santo (@jessicascotthair).
 “My boss said at one point during a staff meeting that she was going to charge us more for color if we don’t use only what we need.”
 The solution?
 Say it with me—accountability!

 Try This: Instead of the grab-and-go method, weigh color in smaller amounts.
 For example, Elissa Wolfe (@elissawolfe) recommends working in quadrants.
-Or invest in a software that does the work for you…like Vish, a color management system that automatically records and organizes formulas as you work.
+Or invest in a color management software that does the work for you, like Vish, a color management system that automatically records and organizes formulas as you work.
 Then, it refines formulas based on previous waste and recalculates them to the exact consistency your client needs!

 While overmixing is a problem, so is not charging extra when you do extra work.
 For example: Your client has thicker hair, so you end up mixing extra color but you charge for less than what was required.

 Try This: Instead, always quote higher to avoid using more color and not charging for it, suggests Elissa.
 “At my salon, 2 oz. of color and 2 oz. of developer is included with a toning service,” adds Farhana Premji (@xo.farhana.balayage).
 “If the client requires more due to length and density, we’ll certainly mix up what’s needed but charge accordingly.”